The Department for Transport recommends that local authorities produce a Transport Asset Management Plan (TAMP).

-The council's plan was approved at the meeting of the Executive Members for City Strategy and the Advisory Panel on 11 September 2006.
+The TAMP aims to bring together the management processes associated with the maintenance of the highway and transport assets in one document.
+Our plan was approved at a meeting of the Executive Members for City Strategy and the Advisory Panel on 11 September 2006.

-The development of the plan complies with the guidance issued in the Framework for Highway Asset Management, published by the County Surveyors Society in April 2004.
+The development of the TAMP complies with the guidance issued in the Framework for Highway Asset Management, published by the County Surveyors Society in April 2004.